kiri836/Group-Project-3/README.md

 ## Overview

-This project allows users to input a word and receive its dictionary definition using two different search methods: **linear search** and **trie-based search**.
+This project allows users to input a word and receive its dictionary definition using two different search methods: **hash table** and **trie-based search**.
 The program compares the execution time of both methods and displays the results to the user.
 The program also allows the user to see all words matching an inputted prefix.

 ## Dataset